maro7tigre/PySignalDecipher/command_system/docs/dynamic_containers.md

 2. **Factory Pattern**: Container content is created by factory functions
 3. **Consistent IDs**: Container instances use stable IDs for persistence
 4. **Command Integration**: Container operations can be part of the command history
+5. **Nested Support**: Containers can be nested within other containers

 ## Simplified User Experience